Chatsworth61/uppertonic/content/privacypolicy/index.md

 Contact details <br>
 Name: Amanda Upperton <br>
-E-mail: Amanda@Uppertonic.co.uk <br>
+E-mail: privacy@uppertonic.co.uk <br>
 Website: Uppertonic.co.uk

 You can visit this website without revealing any information about yourself.
 However, there may be occasions where you are asked to provide certain information by which you can be identified when using this website, such as using the contact form.
 You  can be assured that information you provide will only be used by me in accordance with this privacy statement and I am committed to ensuring that your privacy is protected.

 This policy will be updated periodically in line with current legislation.
-This policy was last updated 08 January 2023.
+This policy was last updated 26 January 2023.

 ### Cookies
 Cookies are small files which ask your permission to be placed on your computer's